doctrine/orm/en/reference/dql-doctrine-query-language.rst

 DQL SELECT statements are a very powerful way of retrieving parts of your domain model that are not accessible via associations.
-Additionally they allow to retrieve entities and their associations in one single sql select statement which can make a huge difference in performance in contrast to using several queries.
+Additionally they allow to retrieve entities and their associations in one single SQL select statement which can make a huge difference in performance in contrast to using several queries.

 DQL UPDATE and DELETE statements offer a way to execute bulk